jak9527/RIT-Mock-EStore/README.md

 2. To view the Controller tier tests open in your browser the file at `PROJECT_API_HOME/target/site/jacoco/model/index.html`
 3. To view the Model tier tests open in your browser the file at `PROJECT_API_HOME/target/site/jacoco/model/index.html`
 4. To view the Persistence tier tests open in your browser the file at `PROJECT_API_HOME/target/site/jacoco/model/index.html`

-*(Consider using `mvn clean verify` to attest you have reached the target threshold for coverage)

 ## How to generate the Design documentation PDF